 Evaluations and Review of Assessment

 The Department solicits students' feedback about each independent work component (Fall JIW, Spring JP, Senior Thesis).
 After submitting their independent work into the department database, students complete a feedback survey.
 Questions use a mix of close-ended and open-ended formats to obtain evaluations of the independent work component as well suggestions for improvement.
-The survey responses are shared with the Department administration and faculty advisors are invited to view the evaluations from their advisees, but only after all grades have been reported to the Registrar's Office.
+The survey responses are shared with the Department administration and faculty advisers are invited to view the evaluations from their advisees, but only after all grades have been reported to the Registrar's Office.
 [NOTE: The survey responses are anonymous and cannot be linked to a student's identity.]

 Grading of Independent Work